AAA predicts third-busiest Thanksgiving travel season in decades - NewsBreak

 AAA also notices that a lot of families are choosing to have a non-traditional Thanksgiving, use this time to go on family vacations instead, and that Orlando is a popular travel destination during this week.

 AAA recommends as you prepare to travel, to be sure to be patient with your travel plans as well.
-For more information on AAA travel, visit their website here.
+For more information on AAA travel, visit their website here .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

-Hope Winter is a reporter and multimedia journalist who has been part of the News 4 team since 2021.
-See more of her work here .

 Comments / 0